fiatconnect/specification/fiatconnect-api.md

 }
 ```

-The `selfieDocument`, `identificationDocumentFront` and `identificationDocumentBack` fields should be base64 encoded binary blobs representing images.
+The `selfieDocument` and `identificationDocument` fields should be base64 encoded binary blobs representing images.

 #### 9.3.1.2. `PersonalDataAndDocumentsDetailed`
 A more detailed Schema allowing the user to provide more information to give them a greater chance to be admitted.